Home

 Throughout the centuries, gold has been a symbol of wealth and power.

 Both the Egyptians and the Romans equated gold with the sun and it's life-giving force.
 Pharaohs, Kings and the wealthy and powerful, alone, wore gold as a symbol of their rank, power and status.
-Across the world, other ancient civilizations in other countries such as China, Greece, the Etruscans, the Hebrews in Israel, Mesopotamia and the Middle East had goldsmiths.

 The Pre-Columbian (before Columbus) American cultures of the North American Indians, Aztecs, Mayans, and Incans were also highly skilled in making gold jewelry.